JulianHinsch/JulianHinsch.github.io/README.md

 ## Local Setup

 1. Clone the repo
-2. Follow steps at https://jekyllrb.com/docs/.
+2. Follow steps at https://jekyllrb.com/docs/, then run `bundle exec jekyll serve`.
 If you run into an error with `webrick` run `bundle add webrick`.